fastify/fastify/docs/Style-Guide.md

 <br>

-Before you start writing, think about who is your audience is.
+Before you start writing, think about who your audience.
 In this case, know HTTP, HTML, CSS, JavaScript, NPM, and NodeJs.
+It is important to put them in mind because they are the one consuming your content.
+You want to give them as much useful information as possible.
+Consider the necessary things they to know and how they can get them, make references and use words they can easily relate.
+As for feedback from the community, it can help you write better documentation that focuses on the user and what you want to achieve.

 <br>